Equipment Loan Program

 The Donation Process

-*Because Reliable Medical, BayCare HomeCare and Numotion service the entire state, we ask you to please allow 10-15 business days for the company’s representative to make arrangements for the pick up.
+Because Reliable Medical, BayCare HomeCare, Options Mobility, Ability Medical Supply and Numotion service the entire state, we ask you to please allow 1-15 business days for the DME company’s representative to make arrangements for pick up.

-Once the DME company has picked up the equipment and we have received confirmation, we will send you an acknowledgement letter as a way to say “Thank you” for your kind donation to our program.
+Once the DME company has picked up the equipment and we have received confirmation, we will send you an acknowledgement letter.

 Power Wheelchairs - used by a person with ALS